IDC

 Example of Linux EC2 Repository

-To connect the EC2 Server(s) used as Veeam Repositories the following Firewall configuration is needed:
+To connect the EC2 Server(s) used as Veeam Repositories, the following Firewall configuration is needed:

 1. On the Compute Network:

-1. Open the same ports on the Inbound Firewall of the Amazon EC2 server used as a repository server.
+1. Open the same ports on the Inbound Firewall of the Amazon EC2 server acting as a repository server.
 As the Firewall Rule Source, you should add all Veeam Backup Servers (including Proxy/Repository/MountServer/Console/…) instead of 0.0.0.0/0

 Ports